How did paintball start?

 582 E Hwy 121

-Serving all of Dallas, TX, Ft.
-Worth, Carrollton, Plano, Allen, The Colony, Frisco, Grapevine, Highland Park, Little Elm, Euless, Flower Mound, Bedford, Grand Prairie, Highland Village, Farmers Branch, and the rest of the North Texas area.
+Serving all of the DFW Area - Dallas Fort Worth TX, Ft.
+Worth, Carrollton, Plano, Allen, Keller, The Colony, Frisco, Grapevine, Highland Park, Little Elm, Euless, Flower Mound, Bedford, Grand Prairie, Highland Village, Farmers Branch, and the rest of the North Texas area.